How to Perform a Comprehensive Display Audit

 Score Range Classification Interpretation Recommended Action

-90-94 Professional Grade Minor imperfections within ISO 9241-307 Class I tolerances.
-Suitable for professional work but may have slight uniformity variations or minimal IPS glow.
+90-94 Very Good Minor imperfections only — slight uniformity variation or minimal IPS glow.
+Fine for demanding work.
 Acceptable for most use cases.
 Document current state for future comparison.

 80-89 Consumer Grade Noticeable but tolerable defects.
 May include moderate backlight bleed, slight color banding, or minor dead pixels in peripheral areas.
-Meets Class II standards.
 Acceptable for general use.
 Consider RMA if defects worsen or affect primary viewing area.

 70-79 Below Standard Significant defects that impact user experience.
 May include visible dead pixels in central viewing area, severe backlight bleed, or pronounced color uniformity issues.
-Contact manufacturer support.
-Provide diagnostic screenshots.
-Likely eligible for RMA under most warranty policies.
+Contact manufacturer support with camera photos of the defect, and check your model's published pixel policy.

 When to Pursue a Warranty Claim

-Defect Type Description Class I Limit Class II Limit
+Defect Type Description Class I Limit (per million px) Class II Limit (per million px)

 Type 1 Permanently lit pixel (stuck white) 0 allowed 2 allowed